arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monadcomprehensions/README.md

 {:.intermediate}
 intermediate

-Monad comprehension is the name for a programming idiom available in multiple languages.
+Monad comprehension is the name for a programming idiom available in multiple languages like JavaScript, F#, Scala, or Haskell.
 The purpose of monad comprehensions is to compose sequential chains of actions in a style that feels natural for programmers of all backgrounds.

 ### Synchronous sequences of actions